-This module introduces you to a small number of recent and contemporary theatre-makers with a view to expanding your theatrical ‘vocabularies’ of how stagework can be conceptualized and realized.
-The aim is to develop your appreciation of specific ideas and approaches, and to make these available to you as directors and performers.
-You will also develop research skills as you will be required to investigate the practitioners, their methods and their productions.
-Indicative examples: Ariane Mnouchkine, Katie Mitchell, William Gaskill, Dario Fo.
+This module introduces you to a small number of recent and contemporary theatre-makers with a view to expanding your theatrical ‘vocabularies’ of how stagework can be conceptualised and realised.
+The aim is to explore, in detail, the work of significant contemporary theatre makers, while developing your appreciation of specific ideas and approaches, and to making these available to you as theatre makers.

 The aims of the module are:

 to introduce key theoretical issues in modern direction and performance and to explore them via practical explorations of, and experiments with, contrasting styles or modes of practice

 to explore the work of leading contemporary theatre makers alongside the approaches of key historical figures in the development of stagework